cangokdayi/wp-headless-blank-theme/readme.md

 # WP Headless Theme

-Dead-simple blank WordPress theme for headless WP Gods.
+Dead-simple blank WordPress theme for headless WP projects.

 It just renders a dummy JSON object leaving you worry-free about the useless static stuff that WP Core & plugins might load on page.